 Are Your Key Performance Indicators Out of Control?

-After spending seven years providing SMS implementation support to airlines and airports around the world, we have repeatedly seen similar mistakes that could be prevented had the safety managers had more training or information revolving around aviation key performance indicators.
+After spending over a dozen years providing SMS implementation support to aviation service providers around the world, we have repeatedly seen similar mistakes that could be prevented had the safety managers had more training or information revolving around aviation key performance indicators.

 Claiming ignorance about KPI management may work the first time the regulatory agency auditor visits.
 But the next time the auditor sees you don't understand KPIs, expect a finding.